Dokumentationszentrum Obersalzberg: Exhibitions

 The museum exhibition is taken care of by the Institute of Contemporary History in Munich.
-It offers over 950 documents, photographs, audio clips, films and maps as well as a scale model of the Obersalzberg area overlaying current buildings with the position of historical Nazi installations.
+It offers over 950 documents, photographs, audio clips, films, and maps, as well as a scale model of the Obersalzberg area overlaying current buildings with the position of historical Nazi installations.

-The exhibition covers the two floors of the main building and extends through the tunnel to the bunker.
-However, only a portion of it is dedicated to the history of the Obersalzberg itself, including a small section on the post-1945 era, when most of the area was used by the American military.
-The ground floor of the main building and most of the tunnel exhibits cover general topics of Nazi Germany, such as "The Fuehrer", "Actors in the regime", "Machinery of Terror", "Resistance", "Foreign Policy" etc. that are not directly related to the Obersalzberg resort.
+The exhibition covers the two floors of the main building and extends through the tunnel to the bunker, but only a portion of it is dedicated to the history of the Obersalzberg itself, including a small section on the post-1945 era, when most of the area was used by the American military.
+The ground floor of the main building and most of the tunnel exhibits cover general topics of Nazi Germany, such as "The Fuehrer", "Actors in the regime", "Machinery of Terror", "Resistance", "Foreign Policy", etc. that are not directly related to the Obersalzberg resort.
 The path of the exhibition ends in a documentation of the Holocaust in the dark of the bunker.
 Only a part of the extensive shelter network is accessible today.

-There are also special exhibitions.
+It also has special exhibitions.
 The 2008 Winter Exhibition was about "Free time in Fascism".
 From October 2012 to April 2013, the museum showed an exhibition on the victims of euthanasia.